 - Press the DOT button.

 - OnStar will respond with "Ready."

-- Sav "Units."
+- Say "Units."

 - OnStar will respond with "Verify or add."

-- Sav "Add."
+- Say "Add."

 - OnStar will connect you to an advisor to handle your purchase.

-You can also call OnStar at (888) 4-ONSTAR, or get information about vour account at the OnStar web site. www.onstar.com.
+You can also call OnStar at (888) 4-ONSTAR, or get information about your account at the OnStar web site, www.onstar.com.